Below is a list of Frequently Asked Questions, divided into the following sections:

 - What's my YUAD password?

-- If you've confirmed you have a YUAD username but don't know your password, contact the YU ITS helpdesk at 212-960-5294 or firstname.lastname@example.org.
+- If you've confirmed you have a YUAD username but don't know your password, contact the Einstein Service Desk at 914-881-4554.
+YU staff and students should continue to contact the YU ITS helpdesk at 212-960-5294 or firstname.lastname@example.org.

 - How do I change my YUAD password?